Discover folk - the CRM for people-powered businesses

 Key features

-• Marketing Hub: Includes email marketing, ad tracking, landing pages, and lead generation tools, crucial for freelancers to attract and manage leads.
+- Marketing Hub: Includes email marketing, ad tracking, landing pages, and lead generation tools, essential for teams of 20-50 to attract and manage leads collaboratively.

-• Sales Hub: Provides deal tracking, pipeline management, sales automation, and reporting to help freelancers manage client relationships efficiently.
+- Sales Hub: Provides deal tracking, pipeline management, sales automation, and reporting to help growing teams manage client relationships efficiently across multiple team members.

-• Service Hub: Offers customer service tools like ticketing and live chat, essential for maintaining strong client communication and support.
+- Service Hub: Offers customer service tools like ticketing and live chat, essential for maintaining strong client communication and support across team departments.

-• Customizable dashboard and reports: Allows freelancers to create customized dashboards and reports to track metrics and gain insights into business performance.
+- Customizable dashboard and reports: Allows teams to create customized dashboards and reports to track metrics and gain insights into business performance across departments.

 Pros

-• User-friendly interface: HubSpot is known for its intuitive and easy-to-use interface, making it accessible for freelancers with varying levels of CRM experience.
+- User-friendly interface: HubSpot is known for its intuitive interface, making it accessible for teams with varying levels of CRM experience.

-• Comprehensive free plan: Offers a robust free version that includes essential CRM features, making it ideal for freelancers who are just starting out.
+- Comprehensive free plan: Offers a robust free version that includes essential CRM features, though limited for teams of 20-50 at scale.

-• Seamless integration with marketing tools: HubSpot integrates smoothly with its marketing, sales, and service hubs, creating a unified platform for managing client relationships.
+- Seamless integration with marketing tools: HubSpot integrates smoothly with its marketing, sales, and service hubs, creating a unified platform for managing team operations.

-• Automation capabilities: Provides powerful automation tools for tasks like email marketing and lead nurturing, helping freelancers save time and improve efficiency.
+- Automation capabilities: Provides powerful automation tools for tasks like email marketing and lead nurturing, helping teams save time and improve efficiency.

-• Extensive learning resources: HubSpot Academy offers a wealth of free courses, certifications, and resources to help freelancers get the most out of the platform.
+- Extensive learning resources: HubSpot Academy offers a wealth of free courses, certifications, and resources to help teams get the most out of the platform.

 Cons

-• Limited customization in free plan: The free plan and lower tiers have limited customization options, which can restrict flexibility for growing freelance businesses.
+- Limited customization in lower tiers: The free plan and lower tiers have limited customization options, which severely restrict flexibility for teams of 20-50 people.

-• Additional costs for add-ns: Many useful features, like advanced CRM capabilities and integrations, come as paid add-ons, increasing the overall cost for freelancers.
+- Additional costs for add-ons: Many useful features come as paid add-ons, significantly increasing the overall cost for teams of 20-50 users.

 Price and plans